Would I Lie to You? (Charles & Eddie song)

 "Would I Lie to You?" is a song by American soul music duo Charles & Eddie.
-Written by Mick Leeson and Peter Vale, and produced by Josh Deutsch, it was released in August 1992 as the debut single from the duo's first album, Duophonic (1992).
-It proved to be their biggest hit and a major international success.
-The song reached number-one on the UK Singles Chart for two weeks in November 1992, and was also number one in New Zealand, Germany, Austria and Zimbabwe.
-It was a top five hit in several other European countries, while in Australia and Canada it went to number three.
-The single became a top 20 hit in the US, peaking at number 11 on the Cash Box Top 100 and number 13 on the Billboard Hot 100.
-It achieved award-winning sales, earning a platinum record in the UK, a gold record in both Germany and Austria and silver record award in France.
+Written by Mike Leeson and Peter Vale, and produced by Josh Deutsch, it was released in August 1992 by Capitol Records as the debut single from the duo's first album, Duophonic (1992).
+It proved to be an international success, topping the charts of six countries and entering the top five in nine others.
+In the United States, the single became a top-20 hit, peaking at number 11 on the Cash Box Top 100 and number 13 on the Billboard Hot 100.
+The song's accompanying music video featured the duo performing at various locations in New York City.

 The songwriters, Leeson and Vale, received the 1992 Ivor Novello award for Best Song Musically and Lyrically.
 American singer and former teen idol Donny Osmond covered the song in 2002, while both John Gibbons and David Guetta released their covers in 2016.